Counting geodesics on prime-order $k$-differentials: Proof of Theorem

 The following Lemma is of course stronger than Lemma \ref{lemma_Marithmetic} but not needed to show arithmeticity.
 We will need it for the case $(k,g) = (3,3)$ in the proof of Lemma \ref{lemma_Mhighrank}.
 We say a cylinder is null-homologous if its core curves are null-homologous in absolute homology.

 \begin{lemma} If $K \subset \Omega^k\mathcal{M}_g(\mu)$ where $g>2$, then there is a surface in $K$ with a Euclidean cylinder which is not null-homologous. \end{lemma} \begin{proof} By Lemma \ref{lemma_Marithmetic}, there is a surface $(X,\xi)$ in $K$ with a Euclidean cylinder $C$.
 If $C$ does not separate the surface, we are done.
 By assuming otherwise, any saddle connection which intersects a core curve of $C$ once must not be closed i.e. connects two different singularities.
-Consider a saddle connection $s$ contained in the closure $\bar{C}$ that intersects its core curves once.
+First we perturb the surface so that on each boundary component of $C$, every saddle connection is hat homologous to each other.
+Hence, collapsing $C$ will not change the genus.
+Consider a saddle connection $s$ contained in the closure $\overline{C}$ that intersects its core curves once.
 Such saddle connections are called cross curves.
-By collapsing $C$ in the direction of $s$, we collide the two distinct singularities and obtain a $(1/k)$-translation surface $(X',\xi')$ of genus $g$ with one less singularity.
+By collapsing $C$ in the direction of $s$, we collide these singularities and obtain a $(1/k)$-translation surface $(X',\xi')$ of genus $g$ with less singularities.
 Thus, along this path we converge to a point on the boundary whose level graph has a top level vertex representing $(X',\xi')$.
 In the ambient component of $(X',\xi')$ in its stratum, Lemma \ref{lemma_Marithmetic} implies there is a surface with a Euclidean cylinder $C'$.
-If $C'$ separates the surface, we again collapse it in the direction of one of its cross curve.
-Meanwhile then, we are converging to another point on the boundary of $K$ whose top level vertex is a genus $g$ surface with now two fewer singularities than originally.
+If $C'$ separates the surface, we again perturb the surface so that each boundary component consists of only hat homologous saddle connections and collapse $C'$ in the direction of one of its cross curves.
+Meanwhile then, we are converging to another point on the boundary of $K$ whose top level vertex is a genus $g$ surface with even fewer singularities than originally.

 We repeat this process of collapsing a separating Euclidean cylinder and re-applying Lemma \ref{lemma_Marithmetic} until a cylinder from Lemma \ref{lemma_Marithmetic} is not null-homologous or the stratum of the top level vertex is $\Omega^k\mathcal{M}_g(k(2g-2))$.
 If the latter happens, the cross curve of the Euclidean cylinder given to us by Lemma \ref{lemma_Marithmetic} is closed.
 Therefore, the cylinder is not null-homologous since its core curves intersect a closed curve once.